zfhrp6/docs.ja-jp/docs/framework/network-programming/synchronous-client-socket-example.md

         ' Establish the remote endpoint for the socket.
         ' This example uses port 11000 on the local computer.
-        Dim ipHostInfo As IPHostEntry = Dns.Resolve(Dns.GetHostName())
+        Dim ipHostInfo As IPHostEntry = Dns.GetHostEntry(Dns.GetHostName())
         Dim ipAddress As IPAddress = ipHostInfo.AddressList(0)
         Dim remoteEP As New IPEndPoint(ipAddress, 11000)

         ' Create a TCP/IP socket.
-        Dim sender As New Socket(AddressFamily.InterNetwork, _
+        Dim sender As New Socket(ipAddress.AddressFamily, _
             SocketType.Stream, ProtocolType.Tcp)

         ' Connect the socket to the remote endpoint.